merrickheley/ParkLight/README.md

 * Red button: Calibrate distance at which the yellow light will transition to a red light.
 * Yellow button: Calibrate distance at which the green light will transition to a yellow light.

-### Errors
+### Calibration responses

-* Red light blinks 5 times: Calibration failed, readings not stable
+* Red light blinks 5 times: Calibration failed, readings not stable.
 * Yellow light blinks 5 times: Calibration failed, calibration points are too close together.
-* Green light blinks 5 times: Calibration successful
+* Green light blinks 5 times: Calibration successful.

-## Feedback
+## Errors

+* Current state flashing: Low battery.
+* Centre LED's flashing: Sensor not connected or is not returning valid data.

 ## Finished Product